emqx/eip/active/0011-jq-in-rule-engine.md

 This example does exactly what the previous example do.
 The SELECT clause can only output a single map result, and the map will then be piped to the JQ clause.

-I am happy with this syntax now.

-### Update 2022-06-09:

-Another suggestion has recently been discussed.
-This option is to support multiple languages for writing rule engine programs.
+Another option is to support multiple languages for writing rule engine programs.
 One of those languages could be JQ and one could be the current SQL based language.
 With this suggestion the user would need to select which language to use.
 This could be done with a dropbox in the GUI interface for adding rules.
 Here are some advantages with this suggestion:

 * It is future proof as it would be easy to add a third language in the future
 * The syntax of each individual language would be less cluttered as one would